The Justice Statement

 Consider whether there are sufficient reasons to apply to set aside the decision, direction or Order given in your absence, and gather the necessary evidence to support the Application.

-Application to Set Aside at the Employment Claims Registry within
+Application to Set Aside at the Central Registry (State Courts, Level 1) within

 7 working days after the date on which the decision, direction or order was made.

 E.g. If the decision, direction or Order is given or made on 3 April 2017, the last day an Applicant must file the Application is on 12 April 2017.
 If the last day of the period is a Saturday, Sunday or a Public Holiday, the Application may be filed on the next working day.

 For the purposes of the proceedings, you will be known as the Applicant and the other party will be known as the Respondent.

 Notice of Hearing will be issued to the Applicant and the Respondent to attend a Hearing at the ECT on a specified date and time.